First, a pitch for supporting this website and our sleuthing group:

 An upside down cross:

-- One of the search party ladies told us there was an upside down cross at the crime scene.
+- SP Lady A told us there was an upside down cross at the crime scene.
 We don’t know what this means.
 How did she know it was upside down?
 Was it planted in the ground?

 Source: One: SP Lady A.

-- One of the search party ladies told us that one girl’s hand was wrapped around a knife, and the knife had been shoved either into her right shoulder or into the log next to her.
+- SP Lady A told us that one girl’s hand was wrapped around a knife, and the knife had been shoved either into her right shoulder or into the log next to her.

-- On Physicist B’s video, one can clearly see a large knife stuck into either a girl’s right shoulder or the log next to her.
+- On the Physicist‘s video, one can clearly see a large knife stuck into either a girl’s right shoulder or the log next to her.

 R U UP? written in branches at the scene.